 In this sentence, the noun “basis” is modified by the adjective phrase “first-come, first-served.”
 Saying “first come, first served basis” makes the phrase wrong.

-A simple trick to remember whether to add a hyphen or not is by checking if there’s a noun before the expression.
-If you see a noun, add a hyphen.
+A simple trick to remember whether to add hyphens or not is by checking if there’s a noun after the expression.
+If you see a noun, add hyphens.

-Examples On How To Use First Come First Served in a Sentence?
+Examples of How To Use First Come, First Served in a Sentence?

 Seating for this free event is first come, first served.
 (Seminole State College)